RebeccaBucci/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Rebecca is a doctoral candidate in Criminology at Penn State.
+Her research interests include policing, risk perceptions, social control, and adolescent development and delinquency.